MoOx/phenomic/docs/content/docs/usage/configuration.md

 title: How to use configure Statinamic
 ---

-The simplest way to configure Statinamic is by using your ``package.json`` to store your preferences.
+The simplest and easy way to configure Statinamic is by using updating the ``package.json`` where you can tweak some built-in features.

-Here is a commented ``package.json`` with only the interesting parts.
+Here is a commented ``package.json`` with only the interesting parts (with default values).

 ```js
 {